The National Debt Of Greece

 Among these sources are traditional methods that most governments use to raise finance:

-Benchmark bonds are long-term debt instruments that have maturity dates of more than a year.
+- Benchmark Bonds: long-term debt instruments that have maturity dates of more than a year.
 They pay an interest rate that is written on the bond certificate and the Greek government promises to repay the full amount of the loan on the maturity date of the bond.

 Higher debt, combined with lower GDP greatly increased Greece’s debt-to-GDP ratio.
 The graph below shows how the Greek debt-to-GDP ratio has risen since the “bail out” began.